ComfyUI Extension: Luminance Stack Processor

 A complete example workflow for ComfyUI is provided in the /workflow

 directory.
-This demonstrates a good setup for HDR processing using our Radiance Fusion algorithm.
+This demonstrates a good setup for HDR processing using my Radiance Fusion algorithm.

 Example Workflow Setup

-Complete ComfyUI workflow showing proper HDR processing setup with our custom nodes
+Complete ComfyUI workflow showing proper HDR processing setup with my custom nodes

 🎨 AI-Generated HDR from Single Images